superhero/js.core/doc/book/1-core-components/configuration.md

   core        = coreFactory.create(branch)
 ```

-The example above will, in addition to loading the default configuration of the component, try to load the configuration file: `config-staging`.
+The example above will, in addition to loading the default configuration of the component, try to load the configuration file: `config-staging` in each configurable layer.
+The `config-staging` file is expected to complement, and/or write over settings required for the envirment the branch represents.

 ---